 These species are a public health concern throughout the US, including California since they can transmit Zika virus, dengue fever, yellow fever and chikungunya.
-See where else they are in the state (PDF). or view this interactive map.
+See where they are in the state (PDF) or view this interactive map.

 Aedes aegypti (uh-gyp-tie)